googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 ### Error handling with a default callback

-The `LoggingWinston` class creates an instance of `LoggingCommon` which uses the `Log` class from `@google-cloud/logging` package to write log entries.
+The `LoggingWinston` class creates an instance of `LoggingCommon` which by default uses the `Log` class from `@google-cloud/logging` package to write log entries.
 The `Log` class writes logs asynchronously and there are cases when log entries cannot be written and an error is thrown - if error is not handled properly, it could crash the application.
 One possible way to handle the error is to provide a default callback to the `LoggingWinston` constructor which will be used to initialize `Log` object with that callback like in example below: